Seirdy/seirdy.one/content/posts/floss-security.md

 I readily concede to several points in favor of source availability from a security perspective:

 - Source code can make analysis _easier_ by _supplementing_ source-independent approaches.
 The lines between the steps I mentioned in the [four-step vulnerability-fixing process](#how-security-fixes-work) are blurry.

 - Patching vulnerabilities is important.
 Source availability makes it possible for the community, package maintainers, or reporters of a vulnerability to patch software.
 Package maintainers often blur the line between "packager" and "contributor" by helping projects migrate away from abandoned/insecure dependencies.
 One example that comes to mind is the Python 2 to Python 3 transition for projects like Calibre.[^12] Being able to fix issues independent of upstream support is an important mitigation against [user domestication](./../../../2021/01/27/whatsapp-and-the-domestication-of-users.html).

 - Some developers/vendors don't distribute binaries that make use of modern toolchain-level exploit mitigations (e.g. <abbr title="Position-Independent Executables">PIE</abbr>, <abbr title="ReLocation Read-Only">RELRO</abbr>, stack canaries, automatic variable initialization, [<abbr title="Control-Flow Integrity">CFI</abbr>](https://clang.llvm.org/docs/ControlFlowIntegrity.html), etc.[^13]).
 In these cases, building software yourself with these mitigations (or delegating it to a distro that enforces them) requires source code availability (or at least some sort of intermediate representation).

 - Closed-source software may or may not have builds available that include sanitizers and debug symbols.

 - Although fuzzing release binaries is possible, fuzzing is much easier to do when source code is available.
 Vendors of proprietary software seldom release special fuzz-friendly builds, and filtering out false-positives can be quite tedious without understanding high-level design.

 - It is certainly possible to notice a vulnerability in source code.
-Excluding low-hanging fruit typically caught by static code analysis and peer review, it's not the main way most vulnerabilities are found nowadays (thanks to {{<indieweb-person nickname="X_CLI" url="https://www.broken-by-design.fr/">}} for [reminding me about what source analysis does accomplish](https://lemmy.ml/post/167321/comment/117774)).
+Excluding low-hanging fruit typically caught by static code analysis and peer review, it's not the main way most vulnerabilities are found nowadays (thanks to {{<indieweb-person itemprop="mentions" nickname="X_CLI" url="https://www.broken-by-design.fr/">}} for [reminding me about what source analysis does accomplish](https://lemmy.ml/post/167321/comment/117774)).

 - Software as a Service can be incredibly difficult to analyze, as we typically have little more than the ability to query a server.
 Servers don't send core dumps, server-side binaries, or trace logs for analysis.
 Further&shy;more, it's difficult to verify which software a server is running.[^14] For services that require trusting a server, access to the server-side software is important from both a security and a user-freedom perspective

 Most of this post is written with the assumption that binaries are inspectable and traceable.
 Binary obfuscation and some forms of content protection/<abbr title="Digital Rights Management">DRM</abbr> violate this assumption and actually do make analysis more difficult.

 Beyond source code, transparency into the development helps assure users of compliance with good security practices.
 Viewing VCS history, patch reviews, linter configurations, etc. reveal the standards that code is being held up to, some of which can be related to bug-squashing and security.

-{{<indieweb-person nickname="Patience" url="https://matrix.to/#/@hypokeimenon:tchncs.de">}} on Matrix also had a great response, which I agree with and adapt below:
+{{<indieweb-person itemprop="mentions" nickname="Patience" url="https://matrix.to/#/@hypokeimenon:tchncs.de">}} on Matrix also had a great response, which I agree with and adapt below:

 Whether or not the source code is available for software does not change how insecure it is.
 However, there are good security-related incentives to publish source code.

 - Doing so improves vulnerability patchability and future architectural improvement by lowering the barrier to contribution.
 The fixes that follow can be _shared and used by other projects_ across the field, some of which can in turn be used by the vendor.
 This isn't a zero-sum game; a rising tide lifts all boats.
 - It's generally good practice to assume an attacker has full knowledge of a system instead of relying on security through obscurity.
 Releasing code provides strong assurance that this assumption is being made.
 It's a way for vendors to put their money where their mouth is.

-Both Patience and {{<indieweb-person first-name="Drew" last-name="Devault" url="https://drewdevault.com/">}} argue that given the above points, a project whose goal is maximum security would release code.
+Both Patience and {{<indieweb-person itemprop="mentions" first-name="Drew" last-name="Devault" url="https://drewdevault.com/">}} argue that given the above points, a project whose goal is maximum security would release code.
 Strictly speaking, I agree.
 Good intentions don't imply good results, but they can _supplement_ good results to provide some trust in a project's future.

 Con&shy;clusion {#conclusion}
 ---------------